sabinaismailova/sabinaismailova.github.io/README.md

 # sabinaismailova.github.io
 This is a cutesy style to-do list with a theme inspired by Brown from LINE Friends.
+The website takes users tasks as input and adds them to the list.
+Tasks can be color coded based on category and can have deadlines.
+The user can check off tasks they completed by clicking on the task's checkbox.
+Users will be greated by an animation to congradulate them for completing each task.